jkenlooper/chillbox/docs/configuration-file.md

 dest = "/example/sub/README.md"

 # A path can set the 'sensitive' attribute to 'true' to encrypt that file when
 # uploading it.
-The 'dest' path will then be appended to the PATH_SENSITIVE
+The 'dest' path will then be appended to the CHILLBOX_PATH_SENSITIVE
-# value which is /var/lib/chillbox/path_sensitive/.
+# value which defaults to /var/lib/chillbox/path_sensitive/.
 This example shows a typical
 # use case where the s3 credentials are being encrypted after they are rendered
 # from that s3-credentials.jinja template.
 The template references the
 # ACCESS_KEY_ID and SECRET_ACCESS_KEY secrets.
 The encrypted file will be
 # written to /var/lib/chillbox/path_sensitive/alice/home/alice/.aws/credentials
-# (path joined from PATH_SENSITIVE, OWNER, and DEST).
+# (path joined from CHILLBOX_PATH_SENSITIVE, OWNER, and DEST).
 [[path]]
 id = "s3-credentials-example"
 src = "chillbox:s3-credentials.jinja"